Raylc/kid-knapping/README.md

 ### data
 * `individual__data_by_participant.csv`...
 This csv file documents relevant attributes, particularly motor and psychometric test results, at the individual research participant level.
-* `Table1.csv`...
+* `lithic_data_by_core.csv`...
 This csv file documents morphological and technological attributes of lithics at the core level.

 ### figure
 * `Fig1.jpg` ...
 This is Fig.1 in the manuscript.